 The National Network of Abortion Funds plays a critical role in the reproductive health, rights, and justice movements because it fosters an authentic and radical community rooted in support and compassion.
 We provide framing, policy analysis, and local mobilization around complex, rapidly shifting issues connected to racial and economic justice, and we connect national level […]

 The Hyde Amendment is a discriminatory piece of budget legislation passed each year that bans federal funding of abortion.
-It impacts million of people in the United States and takes away the legal right to choose abortion, financially coercing people into giving birth because they can’t afford the abortion they need.
+It impacts millions of people in the United States and takes away the legal right to choose abortion, financially coercing people into giving birth because they can’t afford the abortion they need.
 When abortion first became […]

 September 2016 marked 40 years since the Hyde Amendment passed.
 Abortion funds all over the U.S. didn’t let it go by without a fight, joining other All* Above All partners to hold a week of action for abortion coverage.
 Mississippi Reproductive Freedom Fund held FIVE banner drops throughout their state.
 Lilith Fund held a similar visibility […]

 In the wake of a stunning strike against reproductive freedom this past week, the National Network of Abortion Funds is seeing a surge of people who are newly concerned about securing the access and right of people to get the abortions they need.
 I’m grateful for this outpouring of support and compassion and desire to […]